This document is for a development version of Ceph.

-cephadm is fully integrated with the new orchestration API and fully supports the new CLI and dashboard features to manage cluster deployment.
+cephadm is fully integrated with the orchestration API and fully supports the CLI and dashboard features that are used to manage cluster deployment.

-cephadm requires container support (podman or docker) and Python 3.
+cephadm requires container support (in the form of Podman or Docker) and Python 3.

 Rook deploys and manages Ceph clusters running in Kubernetes, while also enabling management of storage resources and provisioning via Kubernetes APIs.
 We recommend Rook as the way to run Ceph in Kubernetes or to connect an existing Ceph storage cluster to Kubernetes.